Newlands Test, Day 2: With hard work and simple processes, Jasprit Bumrah shuts out the noise

 “I don’t think it is a question of him lacking ability or he bowled badly,” Fanie de Villiers told The Indian Express just a couple of days before the Test began in Cape Town.
 “I think South Africa has worked him out.
 Since he has been India’s most important bowler, lots of team discussion has gone on how to tackle and survive Bumrah.
 I think South Africa has learned their lessons from the first Test.”

 But clearly, they haven’t.
 Bumrah was back in his element at the Newlands.
-After the batters had let the side down again, the pacer led the bowling unit extremely well to claim his seventh five-wicket haul (5/42) in Test cricket as India staged a quite remarkable recovery on Day 2 to bowl South Africa out for 210.
+After the batters had let the side down again, the pacer led the bowling unit extremely well to claim his seventh five-wicket haul (5/42) in Test cricket as India staged a quite remarkable recovery on day two to bowl South Africa out for 210.

-Bumrah started the day well but claiming the wicket of Aiden Markram, who was clean bowled while shouldering arms, off the second ball of the day.
+Bumrah started the day well with claiming the wicket of Aiden Markram, who was clean bowled while shouldering arms, off the second ball of the day.
 It was as we have seen for a while, the mark of a bowler who needs no warm-up deliveries.

 His natural angle always seem to bring the ball back into the batter and with Markram struggling to understand where his off-stump is, it was perhaps inevitable too.
 But still, it had to be done and the right-armer did it.

 With the sun beating down on the pitch, there was more pace and bounce off the wicket but with not many runs to play with, India needed wickets.
-Umesh Yadav sent Keshav Maharan back soon enough but South Africa calmly made their way to 112/3 – they seemed comfortable enough in the middle for the commentators to start discussing what a good lead could be.
+Umesh Yadav sent Keshav Maharaj back soon enough but South Africa calmly made their way to 112/3 – they seemed comfortable enough in the middle for the commentators to start discussing what a good lead could be.

 But Rassie van der Dussen gave India some hope.
-He looked particularly jittery after the lunch break, survived two run out attempts after calling for suicidal singles and then eventually edged one to the slips.
+He looked particularly jittery after the lunch break, survived two run out attempts after calling for non-existent singles and then eventually edged one to the slip.

 However, the fall of the wicket brought South Africa’s most consistent batter of the series to the wicket.
 Temba Bavuma has looked comfortable in the middle and played some very striking strokes too.
 And for 16 overs, with Keegan Petersen for company, he ensured it was smooth sailing for the hosts.